 The beginning of wine law in the Midi...

-The government passed laws in 1905 which lowered the amount of sugar allowed to be used in wine production and made it easier to prosecute offenders.
+Unable to ignore the strife, especially one where soldiers of the government turned on itself, the government passed laws.
+In 1905 they lowered the amount of sugar allowed to be used in wine production and made it easier to prosecute offenders.
 In 1907, they introduced measures to record growers’ production.
 They also allowed the growers to form an organization, the Confédération générale des vignerons du Midi.
 The CVG’s mandate was to search out offenders and begin legal proceedings against them.

 In 1912, the CVG gained the direct backing of the Ministry of Agriculture.